instadeepai/InstaGeo-E2E-Geospatial-ML/README.md

 - **Training Custom Models**: Utilize the Prithvi geospatial foundational model as a backbone to develop custom models tailored for precise geospatial applications.
 These applications include, but are not limited to, flood mapping for emergency response planning, crop classification for agricultural management, and locust breeding ground prediction to address food security.

-- **Inference on Large-scale Geospatial Data**: Perform inference using the models that have been trained on 'chips' (typically measuring 224 x 224 pixels) on expansive HLS tiles, which measure 3660 x 3660 pixels.
+- **Inference on Large-scale Geospatial Data**: Perform inference using the models that have been trained on 'chips' (typically measuring 224 x 224 pixels) on expansive tiles, which can measure 3660 x 3660 pixels.

+- **Chip Inference**:
+Perform efficient and optimized inference on geospatial image "chips" using a pre-trained model.
+It processes the data in batches, makes predictions, and saves the results as TIFF files with the appropriate geospatial metadata.
+It uses GPU (if available) and multithreading to save files faster.

 ### Apps Component

 - **Operationalize Models**: Once data has been created and model trained, deploy model for use using the Apps components.
-HLS tile predictions can be overlaid and visualized on interactive maps.
+Tile predictions can be overlaid and visualized on interactive maps.

 ### Putting It All Together - Locust Breeding Ground Prediction
 See [InstGeo_Demo](notebooks/InstaGeo_Demo.ipynb) notebook for an end-to-end demo.